Lancasterwu/dms-view-ms/paper.md

 Using a DMS approach, @lee2019mapping measured the ability of every single amino-acid mutation in the influenza virus surface protein hemagglutinin to escape neutralization by human sera.
 For more information on the experimental setup, see the paper [@lee2019mapping] or the [GitHub repo](https://github.com/jbloomlab/map_flu_serum_Perth2009_H3_HA).

+We visualized the @lee2019mapping serum mapping data using *dms-view*.
+To explore this dataset, please visit https://dms-view.github.io.
 In the *dms-view* visualization of these data, the conditions are the different human or ferret sera used for the selections.
 The site- and mutation-level metrics are different [summary statistics](https://jbloomlab.github.io/dms_tools2/diffsel.html) measuring the extent that mutations escape from immune pressure.

 Lee and colleagues asked two questions in their paper which can be easily explored using *dms-view*.

-  1. Are the same sites selected by sera from different people? (compare site-level and mutation-level metric values for specific sites between different conditions)
+  1. *Are the same sites selected by sera from different people?* To explore this question, we compared the site-level and mutation-level metric values for a specific set of sites between different conditions.
-  2. Where on the protein structure are the highly selected sites located? (view sites on the protein structure)
+  2. *Where on the protein structure are the highly selected sites located?* To explore this question, we selected specific sites of interest to be visualized on the 3-D protein structure

 ### Comparing site-level and mutation-level metric values for specific sites between conditions